 “His nomination highlights the exciting career potential for talented, motivated and hardworking individuals.
 Callum always had great potential but his growing confidence, knowledge and work ethic are something I am very proud of.”

-LPW work alongside high tech industries including the biomedical, aerospace and automotive sectors.
+LPW work alongside high tech industries including the biomedical, aerospace and transportation sectors.

 Quality of supply, testing, analysis and ongoing applications support has been critical to their ongoing success, alongside recruiting a talented local workforce.